Create Custom Layouts

 1. Add a Layout

 To set up custom layouts within Bullseye, go to Settings > Setup and click on the Layout tab.
 You will see a screen similar to below:

 Click the Add Layout button to open the following screen:

-Name your layout, and select components to add to the layout - you can add location and lead components that can be configured to modify the default Location Detail page or the Manage Leads page.
+Name your layout, and select components to add to the layout - you can add location, lead, and event components that can be configured to modify the default Location Detail page or the Manage Leads page.

 Here you can also optionally configure other options that can be used by any layout.